More, More, More: In popular culture

 The Andrea True Connection's version of "More, More, More" has appeared in Whit Stillman's 1998 film The Last Days of Disco.
 On the show The King of Queens, the 2001 episode "Hi-Def Jam" opened with Doug Heffernan singing a parody version, "Doug, Doug, Doug".
 The song also appeared in the 2002 film Dahmer during a nightclub montage.

 "More, More, More" was also used in the 2005 documentary Inside Deep Throat.
 In 2006, the song appeared in Click and was used during one of the flashback scenes.
 The song was featured in American Dad!, Season 3, Episode 2, "Meter Made" in 2006.
 In the 2022 animated film Minions: The Rise of Gru the song also appeared when Wild Knukles tries to torture Gru In a giant record with a buzzsaw.

 The track was used by HBO to promote their series Sex and the City and later in two parodies of that promo for The Chris Rock Show, which featured rapper Biz Markie on the lead vocals and Mad TV for their "Sluts and the City" parody, changing the chorus to "Whore, Whore, Whore".

 A version of the song by Dagny was used by Target in a commercial campaign introducing its line of new products in the fall of 2017.
 Andrea True Connection's version appears in a 2004 commercial for New York & Company and 2019 commercial for Applebee's.

-Save-On-Foods, a chain of grocery stores owned by the Jim Pattison Group of British Columbia, Canada, used a chorus sample in their television and radio commercials in the late 2000s.
+Save-On-Foods, a chain of grocery stores owned by the Jim Pattison Group of British Columbia, Canada, used a chorus sample for their jingle in their television and radio commercials in the late 2000s.